Please screenshot this page and send it to info@mim-essay.com

 ‘My Best Scores’ is a new introduction to the TOEFL by ETS since August 2019.
 It will be valid for a period of 2 years.

-So, if you have retaken the exam one or more number of times, the TOEFL score report will include my best scores sometimes also known as a ‘super score,’ that combines the best scores on each section from all of the valid TOEFL scores taken in the last 2 years by the candidate.
-This approach helps candidate to leverage their best performance on each section.
+So, if you have retaken the exam one or more times, the TOEFL score report will include my best scores, sometimes also known as a ‘super score,’ that combines the best scores on each section from all of the valid TOEFL scores taken by the candidate in the last two years.
+This approach helps candidates leverage their best performance in each section.

-If you have not understood how ‘My Best Scores’ actually work for the candidate, here is an example of the candidate who took the test thrice:
+If you have not understood how ‘My Best Scores’ actually work for the candidate, here is an example of a candidate who took the test thrice:

 Section Test 1 Test 2 Test 3 My Best Score